Holidays are coming! And they should be enjoyed. But so often our calendars fill up with all sorts of Christmas activities.

-Since I had a severe adrenal fatigue, it was helpful to me to increase adrenal support.
-I took more of the essential supplements before, during and after the party.
-It also helped me tremendously to increase my salt intake.
+Since I had a severe adrenal fatigue (a stress caused fatigue), it was helpful to me to increase adrenal support.

 Figure out ways to reduce stress in the stressful situations.
 Maybe you don’t find being around people exhausting but if you do you may want to learn to practice some stress relieving activities.

-You might find the Emotional Freedom Technique helpful too.
-And a little alone time, even just for a couple of minutes in the middle of the party, does wonders.
+And a little alone time, even just for a couple of minutes in the middle of the party, did wonders.

-Whatever you are able to do this Holiday Season do it with your whole heart!
+Whatever you do this Holiday Season do it with your whole heart!

 The Christmas planner is currently not available.
 It’s getting a new look.